Sole shareholder resolution: when it replaces the general meeting and how to draw it up correctly

-Who is the only companion?
+Who is the sole shareholder?

 Legal framework for the sole shareholder’s decision

-The Commercial Corporations Act specifies that the sole shareholder exercises the powers of the general meeting.
-This means that it has the right to take decisions on all matters that would otherwise be the responsibility of the general meeting.
 His duties include ensuring that all decisions are made in accordance with the law and the company’s articles of incorporation.
 In addition, the sole shareholder must ensure that all formalities are complied with and, where appropriate, deposited in the collection of documents of the Companies Registry.

 Are you solving a similar problem?